 Welcome to mod.io SDK, built using C and C++.
 It allows game developers to host and automatically install user-created mods in their games.
 It connects to the mod.io API, and documentation for its endpoints can be viewed here.
 Try it via our test environment.

-If you are a game developer, first step is to add mod support to your game.
-Once mod support is up and running, create your games profile on mod.io, to get an API key and access to all functionality mod.io offers.
-Try it via our test environment.
+If you are a game developer, first step is to add mod support to your HAXE game.
+Once mod support is up and running, follow the steps below to get started with mod.io:

 Documentation, examples and support